A vertically integrated model with phase change for aquifers in cold firn: Conclusions

 \section{Conclusions}

-We developed a vertically integrated model coupling meltwater dynamics, heat transport, and phase change for firn aquifers.
-The framework unifies temperate and cold aquifer systems by explicitly accounting for meltwater refreezing caused by heat advection and residual water trapping.
-Analytical and numerical solutions demonstrate that colder initial temperatures and residual trapping both slow lateral aquifer expansion through enhanced refreezing and water loss.
-This is the first model to represent lateral groundwater-style flow with freezing in firn, linking porosity evolution, permeability, and heat transfer.
-By integrating over depth, it captures meltwater drainage and refreezing in a reduced-dimensional form that preserves mass and energy conservation while remaining computationally efficient.
-These results establish a foundation for benchmarking firn hydrology simulators and investigating how aquifer formation, ice-layer structure, and phase change govern meltwater storage.
-The framework offers new insights into the evolution of firn aquifers in and beyond percolation zones and their role in modulating surface mass loss and sea-level rise.
+We developed a vertically integrated model framework and an associated numerical model that couples hydrology, heat transport, and phase change for firn aquifers.
+The framework unifies temperate and cold aquifer systems by explicitly accounting for meltwater freezing caused by heat advection and residual water trapping.
+Analytical and numerical solutions demonstrate that colder initial temperatures causing meltwater freezing and residual trapping both slow lateral aquifer expansion through enhanced liquid water loss.
+The solutions compare well against each other and against a higher-fidelity firn hydrologic model.
+The model framework represents lateral groundwater-style flow with freezing in firn, linking meltwater dynamics, porosity evolution, and heat transport.
+By integrating over depth, it captures the lateral flow of meltwater and freezing in a reduced-dimensional form that preserves mass and energy conservation while remaining computationally efficient.
+These results establish a foundation for benchmarking firn hydrologic simulators and investigating how aquifer formation, ice-layer structure, and phase change in firn govern meltwater dynamics and storage.
+The framework thus offers new insights into the evolution of firn aquifers in and beyond percolation zones and their role in modulating surface mass loss and sea-level rise.